aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 Clients SHOULD fetch a certificate's RenewalInfo immediately after issuance.
 Clients MUST stop checking RenewalInfo after a certificate is expired.
 Clients MUST stop checking RenewalInfo after they consider a certificate to be replaced (for instance, after a new certificate for the same identifiers has been received and configured).

-During the lifetime of a certificate, the renewal information need to be fetched frequently enough that clients learn about changes in the suggested window quickly, but without overwhelming the server.
+During the lifetime of a certificate, the renewal information needs to be fetched frequently enough that clients learn about changes in the suggested window quickly, but without overwhelming the server.
 This protocol uses the Retry-After header to indicate to clients how often to retry.
 Note that in other HTTP applications, Retry-After often indicates the earliest time to retry a request.
 In this protocol, it indicates both the earliest time and a target time.

 ### Server choice of Retry-After